 •Product - Application name and/or business name.

-•Created on/Modified on – Date and time of creation (modification).
+•Created on - Date and time when an application was created.